keboola/connection-docs/components/index.md

 {: .image-popup}
 ![Screenshot - Rows Versions](/components/configuration-16.png)

-Note that you cannot copy a configuration row to a new configuration.
-You always have to copy the entire configuration.
+*Note: You cannot copy a configuration row to a new configuration.
+You always have to copy the entire configuration.*

 ## Authorization
 Many services support authorization using the [OAuth protocol](https://en.wikipedia.org/wiki/OAuth).
 For you (as the end user)